Germain Lab | UBC

 I joined the Department of Zoology and the Biodiversity Research Centre at the University of British Columbia as an Assistant Professor in January 2019.

-Grad students: I seek curious, motivated students with some prior research experience (e.g., work learn experience, undergraduate research).
+Grad students: We seek curious, motivated students with some prior research experience (e.g., work learn experience, undergraduate research).
 Though my primary study system is Californian annual plants, I am happy to support students interested in exploring local field sites, non-plant systems, or data synthesis projects.

 Postdocs: Please email me to discuss research interests and potential projects.
 UBC has a number of fellowship opportunities, including Killam (due Oct.), Banting (due Sept.), and the Biodiversity Postdoc (due Jan.).
 I am happy to provide feedback on application materials.